freenas/freenas-docs/userguide/intro.rst

   `pmspcv(4) driver
   <https://www.freebsd.org/cgi/man.cgi?query=pmspcv&manpath=FreeBSD+11.0-RELEASE+and+Ports>`_.

+* The :ref:`installer <Performing the Installation>` can now be run through a serial port for systems without directly-connected keyboards or monitors.

 * An option to save the encryption seed has been added to the :ref:`System` :guilabel:`Save Config` button.